Our rating: 4/5

 From a functional standpoint, the Basic Commerce pricing plan is virtually the same as the Advanced plan.
 For an extra $14 per month, you get advanced shipping options, abandoned cart recovery, subscriptions for your clients, advanced discounts, limited availability tags, and commerce APIs.

-While these can be useful for a very large business that ships its product across the world, most eCommerce shops will function perfectly well with the Basic Commerce plan.
+While these can be useful for a very large business that ships its product worldwide, most eCommerce shops will function perfectly well with the Basic Commerce plan.

 If you’re a student looking to build your own website, whether for a class or to start your own business, be aware that Squarespace offers a 50% discount on your first year if you sign up with your school email.
 This discount is good for up to three sites within year one, too, so now is the time to get your dream online business up and running!